neosmart/RunInBash/README.md

 Introduction
 ------------

 `RunInBash` is a simple tool designed to make running Linux applications easier and faster under WSL. `RunInBash` simply runs whatever you type after it under a bash shell and pipes the output back to the parent command line.
 No need to worry about nested quotes, escaping arguments, or anything else!
 [Read more about `$` and `RunInBash` in the official release notes on our blog](https://neosmart.net/blog/2017/meet-your-new-best-friend-for-wsl/).
+Binary releases [are available for download on neosmart.net](https://neosmart.net/RunInBash/).

 ## Installation